 For students who would like to receive transfer credit at NOVA for courses completed at another institution, you will need to request an official transcript from any regionally accredited U.S. college or university you have attended previously.
 If you have completed your education at an institution located outside of the United States you will need to send a copy of a course-by-course evaluation that has been completed by an individual private evaluation agency to NVCC.
 Please have the transcripts sent to the Student Services Center at the NVCC campus most convenient for you.
 Contact information for the campus offices can be found here.
 You will also need to submit to the same office a Request for Evaluation of Transcript form.
 Official transcripts will be evaluated only after you have been admitted to the College and have declared a major.
 Students needing to declare a major should contact an ELI counselor.

-NVCC Distance learning courses start at the beginning of the semester, but many of the Extended Learning Institute's (ELI) distance learning courses also have additional sections starting throughout the semester.
+NVCC online learning courses start at the beginning of the semester, but many of the Extended Learning Institute's (ELI) online learning courses also have additional sections starting throughout the semester.
 For new course section availability, check the listing and register via NovaConnect .
 Once you are registered, keep the momentum going and begin working on the course.

 You are responsible for accessing your course website in a timely manner to begin your course.
 If you do not start your course on schedule, or if you register late in the registration period, you will need to accelerate the class schedule to make up assignments you have missed.
 The following information will be helpful.
 Once registered, you will receive in the mail a "quick start" syllabus with specific information to begin your course.
 (Not sure what to look for?
 Here is a quick start syllabus sample - Quick Start syllabus.)
 In the meantime, complete the Student Orientation for Online Students.